jonathanjohn47/pulseboard/README.md

 ## Running Tests

 1. Navigate to the project directory in your terminal.
+2. Navigate to the `test/` directory.
-2. To run unit tests, execute: `flutter test unit_test.dart`.
+3. To run unit tests, execute: `flutter test unit_test.dart`.
-3. To run widget tests, execute: `flutter test widget_test.dart`.
+4. To run widget tests, execute: `flutter test widget_test.dart`.

 ## Design Decisions